 9 Ways an Average Person Can Pay for Adopting a Child

-My blog last week on How Much Does Adoption Really Cost begs the next obvious question—how to pay for your adoption.
-I did a survey of the Creating a Family community online and came up with the following ways the average (not rich) person pays for their adoption.
+My recent blog on How Much Does Adoption Really Cost begs the next obvious question—how to pay for your adoption.
+We did a survey of the Creating a Family community online and came up with the following ways the average (not rich) person pays for their adoption.

 Approximately 100 people responded to the survey, representing at least 130 different adoptions since many adopted more than once.
 It was clear that the majority combined several means in order to pay.
 It was also clear how resilient and resourceful people were in coming up with the money for their adoption.
 I offer these adoption funding methods without judgment, but can’t help but caution against incurring excessive debt.
 They are listed in order of popularity